royrzguo/Lido-research/README.md

 Finally, Lido’s moat remains strong.
 Its liquidity depth, early integrations, and DAO treasury continue to give it an edge. stETH is the default in many DeFi applications, and Curve’s stETH/ETH pool alone regularly handles massive volumes with minimal slippage.
 Competitors may offer better decentralization or yields, but replicating Lido’s ecosystem entrenchment will take time.

-👉 [Insert regulatory timeline or summary of key enforcement events here]

 4. Tokenomics & Distribution（代币经济模型与分配结构）
 4.1 供应机制